CJSatnarine/Blender-World-Generator/README.md

 Resources used:
 - CGPython on YouTube.
-- This from StackExchange to get textures onto a cube: https://blender.stackexchange.com/questions/157531/blender-2-8-python-add-texture-image

 ## I plan to pause this project and work on it at a later time.